 Developers are working on apps that will give real-time updates for those working in the healthcare industry, allowing patients to know when they should arrive and cutting down on the number of people sitting in waiting rooms- a common way that bugs spread between patients.

 Globally, doctors are using recent innovations like remote monitoring devices and video calling to keep in better contact with their patients and oversee their recovery from surgery which helps to provide better home care treatment.

 The floor tells staff if someone has taken a fall, and gives other information that allows staff to respond more quickly to incidents, especially during the night.
 It also lets staff know if a resident has changed behaviour or begun a new habit like wandering the halls.
-The technology can give residents a greater sense of freedom and safety while also reducing injuries and cutting business costs as staff can focus on proactive care instead of continual routine monitoring.
+The technology can give aged care residents a greater sense of freedom and safety while also reducing injuries and cutting business costs as staff can focus on proactive care instead of continual routine monitoring.